kubernetes-client/java/kubernetes/docs/V1GlusterfsVolumeSource.md

 # V1GlusterfsVolumeSource

+Represents a Glusterfs mount that lasts the lifetime of a pod.
+Glusterfs volumes do not support ownership management or SELinux relabeling.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **endpoints** | **String** | EndpointsName is the endpoint name that details Glusterfs topology.
 More info: https://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod |